saritasa-nest/saritasa-dotnet-tools/docs/messages/commands.rst

     .. code-block:: c#

-        var commandPipeline = Saritasa.Tools.Commands.CommandPipeline.CreateDefaultPipeline(container.Resolve,
+        var commandPipeline = Saritasa.Tools.Messages.Commands.CommandPipeline.CreateDefaultPipeline(
-            System.Reflection.Assembly.GetAssembly(typeof(Domain.Users.Entities.User)));

-    It will locate command handler and executes it.
+            container.Resolve, // Delegate for DI.
+            System.Reflection.Assembly.GetEntryAssembly() // Assemblies that contain command handlers.
+        );

+    The code above setup commands pipeline.
 First argument is delegate to resolve dependencies.
-Second is set of assemblies where to locate handlers.
+If you do not need it use ``Saritasa.Tools.Messages.Commands.CommandPipeline.NullResolver``.
+Most of dependency injection containers provide a method to retrieve service instance by its type.
+Second argument is a set of assemblies where command handlers are located.

 2. Create command, it should be POCO: